devsigners/sugar-cli/README.md

 > Simple yet powerful tool for prototyping development

-`sugar-cli` is a tool to help build prototypes.
+`sugar-cli` is a tool with nice features to help build prototypes.

-When we write web pages to prototype our interaction and visual design, pure static html is sometimes not powerful enough.
-And pages written in `PHP/JSP/...` have too many dependencies to work correctly.
-So, this is why `sugar-cli` appeared, and it provides powerful capabilities with simple syntax.
+1. support `mustache` like template
+2. support use and mix-use `sass/less/postcss`
+3. support yaml syntax to specify layout, data file (include **Remote URL**)...
+4. powerful development server with simple config
+5. support build templates to static files

 ## Install